-Olivine Pools is a 0.6 mile moderately trafficked out and back trail located near Wailuku, HI and is rated as moderate.
-The trail is primarily used for hiking and is accessible year-round.
+Olivine Pools Trail is a 0.5 mile moderately trafficked out and back trail located near Wailuku, HI that offers scenic views and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Short descent from the highway to several saltwater pools surrounded by lava rock.